profesia/service-layer/docs/1.0/03-basic-concepts.md

 ## Model

-In the following extended model the core list of classes is shown along with their relations:
+In the following diagram the extended model the core list of classes is shown along with their relations:
 ![Overview UML class diagram](../assets/img/service-layer-overview.svg)